BattleBots season 12

 The twelfth season of the American competitive television series BattleBots premiered on Discovery Channel on January 5, 2023.
 This is the fifth main-line season of Battlebots to premiere on Discovery Channel and the seventh main-line season since the show was rebooted in 2015; official material markets this season as World Championship VII.

 Returning for the 12 season as hosts and analysts are MLB/NFL Sportscaster Chris Rose and former UFC fighter Kenny Florian, as well as BattleBox announcer Faruq Tauheed.

-The "Upper Deck" is now a main staple in the ever-evolving BattleBox, along with kill saws and rotating screws as returning arena hazards.
+The "Upper Deck" is now a main staple in the BattleBox, along with kill saws and rotating screws as returning arena hazards.
 This season each team faces four guaranteed fights in the qualifying matches, fighting for one of 32 spots in the seventh world championship tournament.
 Also new for this season, fans can go to BattleBots website to see every robot's complete schedule, allowing more transparency for both teams and viewers.
 Unlike previous seasons which posted extra fights to YouTube or gave short recaps, every match in the preseason and postseason is televised in its entirety.

 New this season are special champion banners hanging up over the entranceway, representing the robots that "reached the pinnacle" of the sport of robot combat by winning the Giant Nut trophy.
 The banners feature a picture of the champion bot with a Roman numeral denoting the competition that they won.
 Last season's champion, Tantrum, was the first team to witness their own banner unveiling before their match began.